Beyond Transparency: Reimagining AI Interpretability Paradigms

 Ultimately, interpretability should balance both faithfulness and comprehensibility.
 Bridging this gap is a critical challenge for ensuring that AI systems are not just technically sound but also practically trustworthy.

-DL-Backtrace: A New Direction for Interpretability
+DL-Backtrace: A New Direction for Deep Learning Interpretability

 Unlike traditional post-hoc methods that attempt to approximate a model’s reasoning after the fact, DL-Backtrace directly computes the influence of specific inputs on the final prediction by traversing the model’s execution path backward—from output to input.
 This reverse traversal is not an approximation but a precise reconstruction of which parts of the input space were functionally critical to the model’s decision.
 It operates directly on the computational graph, using internal gradients and activations to identify causally relevant pathways.